erikbarbara/erikbarbara.github.io/essays-by-erik/_posts/2021-07-26-behavioral-interviews-made-simple.md

 This is your chance to tell me what you did **and** what you wish you had done differently.
 This is the one time I want to hear hypotheticals.

 > One co-worker in particular I worked with early in my career was incredibly difficult.
 I honestly didn't have the crucial conversations with them that I wish I had.
-I ended up quiting.
+I ended up quitting.
 I haven't encountered anyone as challenging for me as that since then.
 But I have a few cases where I was encountering friction with a co-worker.
 I remembered where I fell down and decided to have an uncomfortable conversation.
 Can I share that with you?

 Yes.
 Yes.
 Yes.
 Please do! (_Can you tell I'm excited?_)